-- Explore e-safety sites - There are lots of links to useful e-safety sites for children in our Children's Zone.
+- Explore e-safety sites - There are lots of links to useful e-safety sites, some of which you can find links to in our Pupil Zone.
 They are great fun to explore, so why not browse through them with your children?

 - Facebook / Snapchat / Musical.ly / Instagram - Many of these sites have a minimum age limit of 13, so our pupils should NOT be using them.
 They do not offer the same levels of protection as Skoodle, allowing children to communicate with anyone.

 - Keep your computer in a shared area - Talk to your child about what they are doing online and, if possible, set up your computer in a shared area at home so that you can all share in the wonderful sites that are available online.